shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/ArmCommander.rst

 Overview
 ~~~~~~~~~~~

-The ArmCommander inherits all methods from the `robot commander <RobotCommander.html>`__ and provides commands specific to the arm.
+The SrArmCommander inherits all methods from the `robot commander <RobotCommander.html>`__ and provides commands specific to the arm.
 It allows to move to certain position in cartesian space, to a configuration in joint space
 or move using certain trajectory.

 Setup